By Rahul Karan Reddy

 Introduction

 The purpose of visualizing this data is to identify for China Watchers the geographic focus of public diplomacy efforts by Beijing.
-Different instruments of diplomatic outreach – such as the ones identified here – have been deployed in different geographies in a bid to fulfil Chinese goals.
-Instruments such as Confucius Institutes, Sister City Agreements, Military and Government visits and inbound-outbound student exchanges show us the image Beijing likes to project in specific geographies.
+Different instruments of diplomatic outreach such as Confucius Institutes, Sister City Agreements, Military and Government visits and inbound-outbound student exchanges show the image Beijing likes to project in specific geographies.

 Scope